medienbaecker/kirby-modules/README.md

 ### Exclude Module Blueprints

 By default, all modules will be available in the "Add page" modal.
-You can exclude certain modules in your `site/config/config.php`:
+Change this by providing an array of excluded modules:

 ```php
 return [